jsummers/deark/technical.md

 Currently, directory paths are never maintained as such.
-I.e., Deark never writes a file to anything but the current directory (unless the -o option contains a "/").
+I.e., Deark never writes a file to anything but the current directory (unless the -o option contains a "/", or when using -k3).
 It doesn't even do this when writing to a ZIP file (though this may change in future version).

 ## The "Is this one format or two?" problem ##